QuantumApprentice/Quantums-Oblivion-Lost-Patch/README.md

    the one map preventing him from finishing this mod, the Enclave Detention center, now expands to the end of the hall where you can ride the elevator down to Mnemonics for the final quest.

+5) Oblivion Lost release v1.04 has a butchered pipboy.msg file located in its patch001.dat file which wasn't there in the v1.03 release.
+This caused a bug where opening the pipboy froze the game in place, and prevented you from doing anything except exit.
+   I fixed it and added it to this version of Patch002.dat.